Elterngeld: what is it and how to apply?

 Who is eligible for Elterngeld

-In order to be entitled to Elterngeld, you have to fulfil certain criteria:
+In order to be entitled to Elterngeld, you have to fulfill certain criteria:

 - Be the biological or adoptive parent of the child (some exceptions possible for children of spouses, foster parents or grand-parents when the biological parents are not able to care for the child for example)